buddhi1980/mandelbulber2/mandelbulber2/deploy/README-win32.txt

 - Windows Vista
 - Windows 7
 - Windows 8
+- Windows 10

 5. USAGE

 Please visit: http://wiki.mandelbulber.com/index.php?title=Main_Page

 Actually there is only available documentation for old Mandelbulber (v1)

+A lot of useful information you can find in tooltips.